tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/running_simulation/propagation_architecture.rst

 After the propagation is finished, the following post-processing steps are performed before returning the simulation to the user:

 * The propagated states are converted to conventional states.
-After the propagation, the time histories of both may be extracted from the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults.unprocessed_state_history` and :attr:`~tudatpy.numerical_simulation.propagation.SingleArcPropagatorResults.state_history` attributes, respectively
+After the propagation, the time histories of both may be extracted from the :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.unprocessed_state_history` and :attr:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults.state_history` attributes, respectively
 * If the ``set_integrated_result`` to the :class:`~tudatpy.numerical_simulation.propagator.SingleArcOutputSettings` is set to true, the propagated states (in conventional formulation) are used to reset the environment of the propagated body/bodies.
 For the different state types, this means:

   * Translational dynamics: the propagated translational state of the body is used to create an interpolator (:func:`~tudatpy.math.interpolators.lagrange_interpolation`, ``number_of_points`` =6), which is used to update the :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.tabulated` ephemeris of the body.
 If needed, a translation from the propagation origin to the ephemeris origin is applied (see :ref:`translational_frame_origins`).
 NOTE: this is *only* possible if the body has a tabulated ephemeris alreacy, or no ephemeris.
 In the latter case a tabulated ephemeris is created, with ephemeris origin equal to the propagation origin.
 In case you want to use a non-tabulated ephemeris for the propagated body, you can use the :func:`~tudatpy.numerical_simulation.environment_setup.ephemeris.tabulated_from_existing` function to override existing body settings (see :ref:`override_body_settings`).
 When doing so, the behaviour of the non-tabulated ephemeris will be emulated by a non-tabulated ephemeris.